 The Commission’s Order modifying pre-July 1 and suspending post-July 1 contracts interferes within interstate commerce in violation of Section 8 of Article I of the United States Constitution.

 The Commission acted in excess of its powers and contrary to the law, and the Commission abused its discretion, by issuing an Order with retroactive application.

+The Commission’s findings of fact are not supported by the record because the Commission refused to conduct hearings.

 This Petition presents a compelling case for writ review to resolve issues of statewide importance and to protect California residents and those engaged in business with them from a flagrant violation of their constitutional rights and from the Commission’s unlawful abuse of power.